prometheusbrown/empire-way-vol-1/README.md

 # Empire Way, Vol. 1

 > A collaborative album project between Prometheus Brown (emcee) and Gabriel Teodros (producer) tracked with Git for transparent creative evolution and experimentation in platform release.
+Production, writing and recording began in October 2024 and eight songs were selected for inclusion in October 2025.
+> This repository was created in January 2026 to retroactively track previous changes, as well as to track future changes on the way to a targeted final release in Spring 2026.

-## 🎵 Version History
+## 🔢 Version History
 - October 15, 2025 - Vocals, Instrumentals arranged and mixed (unmastered), 8 songs
 - October 16, 2025 - Master 001 (mastered by Dume), 8 songs